 Such instruments are initially recognized at fair value on the date on which a derivative contract is entered into and are subsequently measured at fair value.
-The full fair value of a derivative is classified as a non-current asset or liability when it matures more than twelve months after the reporting date; it is classified as a current asset or liability when it matures within twelve months of the reporting date.
-Any gains or losses arising from changes in fair value on derivatives during the year are taken directly to the income statement.
+Derivative assets are included in other receivables, and derivative liabilities are included in other payables and accrued expense in the statement of financial position.
+Any gains or losses arising from changes in fair value on derivatives during the year are taken to the income statement.